tsumia51/Async-nhentai-scrapper/README.md

 1. Download Python
 2. Download this respository
+3. Type in command prompt py -m pip install -r requirements.txt
-3. The possible format is
+4. The possible format is
 	1. Nhentai.py [num]
 	2. Nhentai.py [#num]
 	3. Nhentai.py [num] [num] [num] [num] and a combination of these probably i didn't test it more than twice